Nintendo 64 accessories: ASCIIWHEEL 64

+The ASCIIWHEEL 64, manufactured by ASCII Corporation in 1999, is an alternate controller shaped as a steering wheel for driving games, with an accessory port.

 Densha de Go!
 64 controller

-A train controller compatible with just one game: It is similar to other controllers for the same game series on different platforms such as Dreamcast and PlayStation.
-The game optionally supports the VRU.
+Taito released a train controller that is compatible with just one game, Densha de Go!
+64 (1999).
+It is similar to controllers for this game series on other platforms such as Dreamcast and PlayStation.

+Hori Mini Pad 64

+The Hori Mini Pad 64 is an alternate controller manufactured by Hori.
+It features a smaller two-pronged form factor and a larger, more resilient analog stick.

+Tsuricon 64

+The is a fishing controller released by ASCII Corporation.
+It is compatible with a few Japanese fishing games, including Bass Rush: ECOGEAR PowerWorm Championship (2000), Nushi Tsuri 64: Shiokaze Ninotte (2000), and Itoi Shigesato no Bass Tsuri No. 1 Definitive Edition (2000).

+Dance Dance Revolution dance pad

+A Disney-branded dance pad was released by Konami for Dance Dance Revolution Disney Dancing Museum (2000).

 System Organizer

 Nintendo licensed A.L.S.
 Industries to make two types of black wooden system organizers.
 Both feature a plastic drawer, bearing a Nintendo 64 sticker, with slots designed to hold Nintendo 64 game cartridges, controllers, and Controller Paks.

 Traveling accessories

 The Messenger Bag is a black bag to be carried on the left side of the body.
 It comes with zippered compartments on the outside and inside and with mesh pockets, for a few games and a controller.

 Nintendo licensed a Traveling Case—a black bag, with the Nintendo 64 name stitched on the front.
 Two plastic buckles on the front keep the bag closed.
 It carries the Nintendo 64 console, controllers, games, and accessories.
-They also made a standard black backpack with the Nintendo 64 logo on the top and a zippered compartment on the front.
+A standard black backpack has the Nintendo 64 logo on the top and a zippered compartment on the front.